 High uric acid or hyperuricemia may not always produce symptoms.
-High uric acid concentration itself is not a disease, but persistent high concentration can result in gout and kidney stones.
+High uric acid concentration is not a disease, but persistent high concentration can result in gout and kidney stones.

 - Intense joint pain